douglascraigschmidt/LiveLessons/Java8/README.md

 . ex2 - This example shows the use of a simple lambda expression in the context of a Java List/ArrayList removeIf() method.

-. ex3 - This example uses a Java Function-based method reference to sort a list of threads by their names.
-It also demonstrates the use of the Comparator.comparing() factory method.
+. ex3 - This example shows how Function objects can be composed together via andThen().

 . ex4 - This example shows how a Java 7 BiFunction lambda can be used to replace all the values of all keys in a ConcurrentHashMap.
 It